-Sprouting your own beans is easier than you might think, and they’re full of impressive health benefits!
-People have been preparing beans this way for thousands of years, and in just a few simple steps, you can learn how to sprout beans too and improve your health.
+Learning how to sprouting beans is an easy and satisfying skill to learn.
+People have been preparing beans this way for thousands of years, and in just a few simple steps, you can learn how to sprout beans right in your kitchen!

 What’s Wrong with Unsprouted Beans?

-Left unsprouted, beans are full of anti-nutrients which reduce the body’s ability to absorb nutrients in food.
+Left unsprouted, beans are full of anti-nutrients which reduce the body’s ability to absorb nutrients in food (source).
 So when you’re eating that bowl of chili or lentil soup made with unsprouted beans, your body isn’t able to absorb a significant portion of the nutrients in the entire dish.
-The individual anti-nutrients in beans also have a number of their own specific harmful effects.

 If the reduction of anti-nutrients wasn’t enough, there are even more reasons why it’s best to sprout beans.

-Contain more protein – Protein is an essential aspect of a healthy diet, and by eating sprouted beans instead of unsprouted, you’ll be automatically increasing your intake.
+Contain more protein – Protein is an essential aspect of a healthy diet, and by eating sprouted beans instead of unsprouted, you’ll be automatically increasing your intake (source).

-Higher vitamin and mineral content – While all beans have significant amounts of important vitamins and minerals, sprouted beans have been shown to have even higher concentrations.
+Higher vitamin and mineral content – While all beans have significant amounts of important vitamins and minerals, sprouted beans have been shown to have even higher concentrations (source).

-Improved digestibility – The sprouts are high in enzymes which will help your body to more easily digest food.
+Improved digestibility – The sprouting process releases enzymes which help your body to more easily absorb nutrition (source).

 Sprouted beans can be cooked like unsprouted beans, just keep in mind that they won’t take quite as long.
 It’s not recommended to eat any sprouted beans, especially kidney beans, raw, so make sure that you fully cook them.